Matthue Roth: 1/20

 Roth wrote the screenplay for the independent film 1/20 (2010), a coming-of-age story centered around punk rock and the 2008 presidential election and featuring music from the punk bands Against Me! and Can Can, among others.
 Roth, who had not done any prior screenwriting, was hired by the producers on the strength of Never Mind the Goldbergs, and partially based the story on his time living in Washington, D.C.
 Directed by Gerardo del Castillo Ramirez, the movie was primarily shot in Queens, Manhattan, and Monsey, and finished filming in November 2009.
-Upon release, the movie was screened at the Detroit Windsor International Film Festival, the Mexico International Film Festival (where it won the Bronze Palm), the Guadalajara International Film Festival, and Indie Fest, where it won an Award of Merit.
+Upon release, the film was screened at the Detroit Windsor International Film Festival, the Mexico International Film Festival (where it won the Bronze Palm), the Guadalajara International Film Festival, and Indie Fest, where it won an Award of Merit.

 Personal life

-Roth married to Itta Werdiger, a Lubavitcher from Melbourne who founded the kosher restaurants The Hester and Mason & Mug.
+Roth is the father of four daughters.
+He was previously married to Itta Werdiger, a Lubavitcher from Melbourne who founded the kosher restaurants The Hester and Mason & Mug.
 The couple met in 2004 in Brooklyn while Roth was trying to write for television.
 At the advice of Werdiger's father-in-law, the couple moved to Nachlaot, Jerusalem so that Roth could study for a year at Yeshivat Simchat Shlomo.
 He also met with the Biala Rebbe multiple times during this period, and later became a follower.
-The couple have four daughters.
-Roth and Werdiger were divorced as of 2021.

 Roth enrolled in an MFA program in Creative Writing at Brooklyn College, from which he graduated in 2014.

 He suffers from an anxiety disorder and has written about his struggles with it.